 New Mercedes-AMG S63e and S73e hybrids: price, specs and release date

-The new range-topping Mercedes-AMG S-Class has been spotted testing.
-This V8 sporty limo is expected to come with a new hybrid engine with up to 816hp when it goes on sale ready for 2022.
+The new range-topping Mercedes-AMG S-Class has been spotted testing ahead of it hitting roads in 2022.
+This V8 sporty limo is expected to come with a new hybrid engine expected to produce up to 816hp.
+Read on for more.

 - 4.0-litre twin-turbo V8